-The "protocol period" extends 30 minutes before and after each floor session of the body.
-The major visual que for you to know we are in this period of time is that the side aisle and ceremonial double doors at the back of the House Chamber are closed and "in session" signs are posted outside the doors.
-During this protocol period, all House rules are in force, just as when the House is in active session.
+The "protocol period" goes into effect before and after each convening of the body.
+It is in effect 30 minutes before and after sessions of the House, and 15 minutes before and after sessions of the Senate.
+The major visual cue for you to know we are in this period of time is that the side aisle and ceremonial double doors at the back of the chamber are closed and "in session" signs are posted outside the doors.
+During this protocol period, all House and Senate Rules are in force, just as when the chamber is in active session.

-For additional information and details, see:
+For additional information and details:

-House Rule 17.01 Parliamentary Process and Protocols Mason's Manual of Legislative Procedure
+House Rule 17.01 and Senate Rule 17.01 Parliamentary Process and Protocols

+Mason's Manual of Legislative Procedure

+Camera Use

-Camera Use (including Social Media) in the Oregon House Chamber
+(including Social Media) in the House and Senate Chambers

-By Representatives, staff, guests, and media
+By members, staff, guests, and media